mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### auditory information other than sounds?

-?
+Episodic buffer

 # Learning Activity 6.16

 #### According to Craik and Lockhart's levels of processing framework, what determines how well information is stored in LTM?

 The likelihood of information being retained depends on the level or depth of it's encoding.
+Deeper levels of encoding are more likely to be retained overtime and will be easier to retrieve.

 #### Explain the meaning of the levels of processing concept

-Information that is superficial and relatively meaningless is less likely to be retained in the long-term by memory systems when compared to meaningful information.
+The level at which we process information during learning affects how easy it will be to retain and retrieve that information at a later date.
+Information which we understand at a deeper level will have more meaning and link better in with existing information in LTM.
+Information processed without meaning will lead to a shallow level of encoding and will be harder to retain and retrieve.

 #### What type of information is more likely to be processed at a shallow level?

-Structual information such as colours, shapes and patterns that make up the physical appearance of objects.
+Structual information such as colours, shapes, how a word rhymes with another word and patterns that make up the physical appearance of objects are processed at a shallow level.

 #### What type of information is more likely to be processed at a deep level?